Dependency inversion principle: Dependency inversion pattern

-With the addition of an abstract layer, both high- and lower-level layers reduce the traditional dependencies from top to bottom.
-Nevertheless, the "inversion" concept does not mean that lower-level layers depend on higher-level layers directly.
-Both layers should depend on abstractions (interfaces) that expose the behavior needed by higher-level layers.
+With the introduction of an abstract layer, both high- and lower-level layers reduce the traditional dependencies from top to bottom.
+Nevertheless, the "inversion" concept does not mean that lower-level layers directly depend on higher-level layers.
+Rather, both layers should depend on abstractions (interfaces) that expose the behavior needed by higher-level layers.

-In a direct application of dependency inversion, the abstracts are owned by the upper/policy layers.
+In a direct application of dependency inversion, the abstracts are owned by the higher/policy layers.
 This architecture groups the higher/policy components and the abstractions that define lower services together in the same package.
 The lower-level layers are created by inheritance/implementation of these abstract classes or interfaces.

-The inversion of the dependencies and ownership encourages the re-usability of the higher/policy layers.
+The inversion of the dependencies and ownership encourages reuse of the higher and policy layers.
 Upper layers could use other implementations of the lower services.
 When the lower-level layer components are closed or when the application requires the reuse of existing services, it is common that an Adapter mediates between the services and the abstractions.